jhap1982/giveituruguay/1983/1983-03-31 - The Rhythm Lounge at the Grandia Room, Los Angeles, CA, USA/README.md

 ## Notes

-Just about an hour after opening for The Minutemen at the Lingerie, the band performed another midnight session at the Rhythm Lounge.
+> [Notes #1](https://www.rhcplivearchive.com): Just about an hour after opening for The Minutemen at the Lingerie, the band performed another midnight session at the Rhythm Lounge.

+> [Notes #2](http://theside.free.fr): A thursday night at the Rhythm Lounge.

 ## Media